** After fifteen safe and successful years Jamie has finished guiding 8000m peaks. **

 Everest and other 8000m expeditions are as real as it gets.
 You need a lot of gear, plan it very carefully and remember that you have to carry your personal equipment on the mountain.
 You can now buy most the expensive/hard to find items in Kathmandu.

 Basically you should plan with 5 specific climates/functions in mind:

 + travel-trekking to the mountain

 Obviously much of your gear will fulfill multiple roles.
 Although there is no strict weight limit you shouldn't have more than 40kgs of gear and, if on a guide-assisted climb, no more than 8kgs of snacks/treats.

 Conditions on summit day vary tremendously from day to day and year to year.
-You have to be prepared for the worst.
-It is essential to be fully insulated with down all over and to be fully wind-protected.
+You must be prepared for the worst so it is essential to be fully insulated with down all over and to be fully wind-protected.
 With so little oxygen in the air you have trouble keeping warm, even while exercising, and even using bottled oxygen.
 We start around midnight and 8000m nights can be rather chilly to say the least.

-The best are the top of the range mitts from OR (Outdoor Research), their Alti Mitts or Black Diamond, eg Mercury Mitts or Absolute Mitts and all are normally available in Kathmandu.
+The best are the top of the range mitts from OR (Outdoor Research)or Black Diamond and all are normally available in Kathmandu.
 They will be closer fitting and less bulky than down mitts (such as the Rab ones) but just as warm.
 Ensure they have a system for looping around your wrist or can be attached to your down suit.